vamartinezs/python_academy_2020/week4/base_web_app-master/README.md

 # Shoping Cart Base
 ## This is the root app to start the project, is mounted on Python 3.7 with cutting edge Flask, Flask-alchemy and Flasks Migrations.

-#### The Front is composed for some BootStrap components and backend is mainly based on Flask.
+#### The Front is based on BootStrap components and backend is mainly based on Flask.
+No time for Django.

 ## Project Composition :
+- DB
+- Functional Flask endpoints

 #### Flask Backend plus Sql DB for users and products.
 <img src='static/users.png' width="400">

-User is able to store products
+#### User is able to store products!

 <img src='static/users2.png' width="400">

-And Also products table is able to store one user as the relation one-to-one was specified
+#### Also products table is able to store one user as the relation one-to-one was specified

 <img src='static/product.png' width="400">

-Also the front works for login user if it's valid.
+#### The front also has the logic for validating the user, validating if it's a valid user and also storing user credentials under the browser session.

-What's missing?
+## What's missing?
- - JWT for flask
+ ### - JWT for flask
- - Django endpoints
+ ### - Django endpoints
- - JWt for Django.
+ ### - JWt for Django.

+## Notes:
+#### I deleted the Alembic table inside SQLAlchemy, so versions tracking dissapeared.
+This was not intentional.
+It was just tricky to update table names in Alembic and didn't know how to correct it until it was too late.
+But's it's also functional :D

+#### I don't remember any other Issue beesides the "circular import until infinite", "the not finding the venv location" thing and also the relative imports.
+For the latter I didn't find a simple import tag compatible among the Intellij app and the docker execution.